What is an App?

 Adding an App From the App Gallery.

-Fulcrum has a number of app templates that can be used to collect data if it meets your needs, or just as a way to get some ideas.
-Every template can be modified.
-Many of the templates have pre-defined choice lists and custom classification sets.
+Fulcrum has a number of app templates that can be used to collect data.
+You can use any of the templates and modify them to your needs, or go with an existing one as is right from the start.
+Keep in mind that many of the templates have pre-defined choice lists and custom classification sets.

 Step 1